 - Once you arrive at your destination, you are going to want to have the Cowshed Sleepy Cow Travel Set on hand.
 It is small in size but contains bath salts, aromatherapy body butter, sleep-inducing pillow mist, and chamomile tea.

-- If you want the ultimate device to muffle all distractions, use the Sleep Infuser to create sleep-inducing white noise.
-Called a sound conditioner, it not only masks sounds but also puts out low-pulsing hums that lead the brain into sleep.
+- If you want the ultimate device to muffle all distractions, use the Marpac Dohm All-Natural Sound Machine to create sleep-inducing white noise that masks other sounds.

 Resources for sleep while traveling

 In case you want to explore sleep apps for your smartphones or dig a little deeper online into the topic of sleeping well while traveling, these resources should help.

 - The Sleep Genius app, developed by neuroscientists for astronauts, actually helps you fall asleep with pink noise (a softer version of white noise) which triggers a sensation in your brain that is like a baby being rocked to sleep.

 - A great white noise app to help block out all irritating sounds is SimplyNoise, which offers versions for both iPhone and Android.

 - If you like variety in your white noise, try the Sleep Machine app, which features professionally mastered ambient sounds, music, and tones.